MileHacker Logo

 Affiliate Resources for Travel Money

-• SafetyWing: Insurance designed for digital nomads and remote teams, covering health.
+• SafetyWing: Insurance designed for location-independent professionals and teams, covering health.

 • Insubuy: Offers medical and travel-related coverage for foreigners visiting the United States.